jishnu7/doc/native/android-build.md

 Testing your game on your cellphone for the first time is an exhilerating affair full of nail-biting anticipation.
 The process of getting there for Android devices has been stream-lined for you in the Game Closure DevKit.

-Building your game to run on a mobile device is done using the Game Closure DevKit `basil` command-line tool.
+Building your game to run on a mobile device is done using the Game Closure DevKit `devkit` command-line tool.
 See the [Android Setup Guide](./android-setup.html) for steps to get prerequisites, supported mobile devices, and steps on getting started.

 ## Building an .APK